newrelic/nri-flex/docs/apis/url.md

 # url API

-The `url` API allows retrieving information from an HTTP endpoint.
+The `url` API allows you to retrieve information from an HTTP endpoint.

 * [Basic usage](#Basicusage)
 * [Use POST/PUT methods with a body](#UsePOSTPUTmethodswithabody)